 The Swedish market is ready for the next big disruptor in the home services market.
 With a proud history of DIY and recent tax incentives, there has been a literal explosion in the number of household service providers like TaskRabbit which offers services in conjunction with Ikea and many others.

 How much does it cost to create an on-demand home services app?

-A basic on-demand home services app with limited functionality can be developed for as low as $3000.
+Developing an on-demand home services app, with limited functionality can cost as low as $3000.
 If you wish to add functionalities like AI, tracking, scheduling, refunds and cancellations and more, the cost can easily escalate.
 However, as apps may greatly vary in their cost according to complexity, it is best to list out the top features your app needs to best figure out the cost of the app.